 The craftsmanship required to cut paste is demanding and is thought to be more difficult than the art of cutting diamonds.
 Diamonds are harder thus easier to work with in many respects.
 Examining 18th Century paste shows the variety of stone cuts – marquise, oval, pear and all manner of shapes and sizes.
 A surprising variety of shades and colors was utilized.
 The jewelry can be of very high quality and skill and is usually set in silver.
 Paste was used in everything from men's shoe buckles, to the most magnificent of tiaras.
 Most strass or paste jewelry ranges from the 18th century through about 1850, but the word has come to be used to encompass other finer imitation stones through the early 19th Century.
 Paste jewelry has drawn a special collector, thus quite expensive and more and more difficult to obtain, particularly in the earlier examples or ones with color.
 Its luster, glow and shimmer are incomparable.

-Black dot paste is paste which has a tiny black dot painted on the very bottom underside of the stone.
+Black dot paste is paste which has a tiny black dot "painted" on the very bottom underside of the stone.
+In setting the paste, often pitch or similar sticky material was utilized to anchor the stone during setting.
+This black then shows through.
 It is thought to have mimicked the open culet of early diamond cuts, which often look quite dark or black.
 The culet is the bottom of the stone, where in today's modern stone cuts all the facets come to a perfect point.
 In years past, the facets did not meet in a point but joined around a flat area on the bottom.
 Black dot paste is one hallmark of very fine quality paste.
 However, there are many examples of excellent paste which do not have these tiny black dots.

 An extraordinary metal when combined, copper and zinc made a convincing gold substitute.
 Christopher Pinchbeck (1670 - 1732) developed the alloy.
 It was used during the 18th and early 19th century as a durable yet less costly substitute for gold.
 It fell out of favor during the mid-nineteenth century after 9k gold was legalized and as rolled gold and gold plating were invented.
 Often termed Pinch for short, it is evident today why the metal was so successful as it has a rich hue, sheen and look and has been styled in a grand manner with just as much care, skill and attention to detail as an item in gold.
 It doesn't tarnish or flake, change color or have any of the inherent problems that much of the gold substitutes exhibit that came into later use.
 Quite scarce today, it has become highly collectible and is admired for its own attributes.
 Often gilt or rolled gold pieces are incorrectly identified as Pinch.
 Pieces that date after about 1840 are rarely of true Pinchbeck and it is often found in rose color and yellow hues.